MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_audiomodule_processcommand.md

 ## -description

-TBD - EVT_ACX_AUDIOMODULE_PROCESSCOMMAND tells the driver to process a command.
-When doing this be sure and TBD.
+EVT_ACX_AUDIOMODULE_PROCESSCOMMAND tells the driver to process a command.

 ## -parameters